Faedra/Can-Freedom-Predict-Happiness/README.md

     from sklearn.metrics import mean_squared_error, r2_score
     ```

 1. First, I imported SKLearn models and reshaped values to fit X/y model.
 I used train_test_split to split data into training and testing sets.
 I plotted the residuals for the training and testing data, to clarify: is linear regression appropriate for this data?
-(If the points in a residual plot are randomly dispersed around the horizontal axis, a linear regression model is appropriate for the data; otherwise, a non-linear model is more appropriate.)
+(If the points in a residual plot are randomly dispersed around the horizontal axis, a linear regression model is appropriate for the data; otherwise, a non-linear model is more appropriate.
+Answer based on the graph below: YES -- LINEAR REGRESSION IS APPROPRIATE!)

 ![](images/regression_analysis.png)

-ANSWER: YES -- LINEAR REGRESSION IS APPROPRIATE!

-2. I fit the model to the training data and calculated the scores:
+2. I fit the model to the training data and calculated the R2 scores:
     ```
     Training Score: 0.4641304308674661
     Testing Score: 0.46980650097659515